 is Assistant Professor and founding faculty at the Herbert Wertheim School of Public Health and Human Longevity brings to UC San Diego expertise in health equity research focusing on marginalized populations.
 Dr. Al-Rousan has extensive expertise in global health epidemiological research in limited resource settings.
 She has studied the impact of institutionalization on brain health, function, and disease outcomes in older adults.
 She studies vulnerable and hard-to-reach populations including refugees in camps, incarcerated adults, older mobile home dwellers in trailer parks and older adults in nursing homes.
 Trained in medicine and epidemiology in Jordan, Egypt and the US, Dr. Al-Rousan’s ongoing research focuses on designing evidence-based interventions and health policies that reduce health disparities using a human rights approach to health and aging.
 In San Diego, she is currently leading a hypertension self-management intervention study among Middle Eastern and East African refugees and another study assessing perceptions, attitudes and behaviors towards dementia among recently-resettled Syrian and Iraqi refugees, one of the fastest growing foreign-born populations in San Diego.
 Internationally, she is leading a study on the impact of encampment on cognition in Jordan and Lebanon, and is part of a study assessing hypertension management in Peru, Malawi and Cameroon.
 Dr. Al-Rousan is a former Doctors Without Borders physician having served in Yemen and at the headquarters in Switzerland, a current Atlantic fellow for Equity in Brain Health at UC San Francisco and the Rhodes House in Oxford, England, and a Bernard Lown Fellow at the Harvard T. H. Chan School of Public Health in Boston.

-In addition, the Division of Geriatrics and Gerontology is fortunate to have multiple collaborations with researchers at UC San Diego conducting aging-related studies and projects.
+In addition, the Division of Geriatrics, Gerontology and Palliative Care is fortunate to have multiple collaborations with researchers at UC San Diego conducting aging-related studies and projects.
 Some of our collaborators include:

 The Center for Healthy Aging and Stein Institute for Research on Aging (Dilip V. Jeste, MD, Senior Associate Dean for Healthy Aging & Senior Care): The Center for Healthy Aging demonstrates the commitment that UC San Diego has made to the area of healthy aging.
 An important goal of the Center is to bring together groups at UC San Diego that are conducting clinical care or research in the area of healthy aging.
 Dr. Jeste is a psychiatrist and neuroscientist and one of the world's leading experts in the field of aging.
 For over 10 years, Dr. Jeste has also been director of the Stein Institute for Research on Aging, an Organized Research Unit with 135 faculty members from different departments within the UCSD School of Medicine.
 At the Stein Institute, Dr. Jeste and colleagues' work has focused on successful cognitive, physical, and emotional aging at the clinical, translational, and basic science levels.